pivotal-cf/docs-tiledev/CONTRIBUTING.md

+---
-# Contributing to Tile Developer documentation
+title: Contributing guide to Tile Developer documentation
+owner: Services
+---

 The Tile Developer documentation project team welcomes contributions from the community.
 Before you start working with the Tile Developer documentation, please